desec-io/desec-stack/docs/dns/rrsets.rst

     the domain's :ref:`minimum TTL <domain object>` setting.
 The maximum value is 86400 (one day).

+    This field is mandatory when creating an RRset.
+If you have no specific TTL in mind, 3600 seconds is a common choice.

 ``type``
     :Access mode: read, write-once (upon RRset creation)